Hangares metro station

 Hangares metro station (Note: Estación del Metro Hangares.
 Spanish pronunciation: /es/.
-The name of the station literally means "Hangars" in Spanish.) is a Mexico City Metro station in Venustiano Carranza, Mexico City.
-It is an underground station with two side platforms, serving Line 5 (the Yellow Line), between Terminal Aérea and Pantitlán stations.
-Hangares metro station was inaugurated on 19 December 1981, providing northwestward service toward Consulado and eastward service toward Pantitlán.
+The name of the station literally means "Hangars" in Spanish.) is a station on the Mexico City Metro in the city's borough of Venustiano Carranza.
+It is an underground station with two side platforms serving Line 5 (the Yellow Line), located between Terminal Aérea and Pantitlán stations.
+It opened on 19 December 1981, providing service northwest toward Consulado station and east toward Pantitlán station.

-The station services the colonia of Federal, along Avenida Fuerza Aérea Mexicana, located next to the Mexico City International Airport.
-The pictogram for the station features a biplane inside a hangar, reflecting its proximity to the airport's hangars.
-In 2019, the station had an average daily ridership of 4,856 passengers, ranking it the 188th busiest station in the network and the second least busiest of the line.
+The station services the colonia of Federal, along Avenida Fuerza Aérea Mexicana, located next to Mexico City International Airport.
+The station's pictogram features a biplane inside a hangar, reflecting its proximity to the airport's hangars.

+In 2025, the station had an average daily ridership of 4,399 passenger entries, ranking it the 183rd busiest station in the network and making it one of its least-used stations.

 Location and layout

-Hangares is an underground metro station situated on Avenida Fuerza Aérea Mexicana, in Venustiano Carranza, Mexico City.
+Hangares is an underground metro station located on Avenida Fuerza Aérea Mexicana in Venustiano Carranza, Mexico City.
 It serves the colonia (neighborhood) of Federal.
-The station's pictogram depicts a biplane inside a hangar symbolizing its proximity to the hangars of the Mexico City International Airport.

-Hangares metro station has two exits that connect to Colonia Feredal.
-The northern exit is at Avenida Fuerza Aérea Mexicana and the southern one is at the corner of Calle Correos y Telégrafos and Calle Asistencia Pública.
-Within the system, the station lies between Terminal Aérea and Pantitlán.
-Route 11-C of the city's public bus system services the area.
+Hangares metro station has two exits serving Colonia Federal.
+The northern exit is located on Avenida Fuerza Aérea Mexicana, while the southern exit is at the corner of Calle Correos y Telégrafos and Calle Asistencia Pública.

+Hangares metro station is located between Terminal Aérea and Pantitlán on the line.
+The station was serviced by the AICM shuttle bus service, operated by TETSA, which ran between Terminals 1 and 2.
+Also, Route 11-C of the city's public bus system services the area.

 Near the station, a pedestrian bridge known as "MacPuente" is used as an informal observation deck where people gather to watch airplanes land and take off.